National Cryo-Electron Microscopy Facility

 Over the last several years, the field of cryo-EM has undergone a revolution.
 Where once structural analysis by cryo-EM meant that low resolution maps were fit with high-resolution structures derived from other structural biology modalities such as X-ray crystallography or nuclear magnetic resonance spectroscopy, now, the data generated by cryo-EM can be of high enough resolution to directly generate atomic models for proteins and other biological macromolecules.

 This revolution has been driven by several factors, including advances in microscope and camera technology, as well as improved computational methods for analyzing single particle cryo-EM data.
-Access to the latest microscope and detector technologies, which can be prohibitively expensive for many institutions, is critical for acquiring the best quality data and generating the highest resolution structures by this method.
-NCI has created the National Cryo-EM Facility to begin meeting the needs of cancer researchers who do not have adequate access to these instruments at their own institutions.
+Access to the latest microscope and detector technologies, which can be prohibitively expensive for many institutions is critical for acquiring the best quality data, and generating the highest resolution structures by this method.
+The NCI has created the National Cryo-EM Facility to meet the needs of cancer researchers in academic labs who do not have adequate access to these instruments.

-The National Cryo-EM Facility will be opening with one Titan Krios microscope, and additional microscopes will be added in the future as needed.
-To meet the diverse imaging needs of the cryo-EM community, this microscope has been fitted with both a Falcon II direct detector and a K2 Summit direct detector at the end of a Gatan imaging filter.
-Specialists in cryo-EM data collection and microscope operation will provide users with data collected from plunge-frozen grids that are supplied by the users.
+The National Cryo-EM Facility currently houses one Titan Krios microscope, and additional microscopes will be added as needed.
+To meet the diverse imaging needs of the cryo-EM community, the microscope is fitted with both a Falcon II direct detector and a K2 Summit direct detector at the end of a Gatan imaging filter.
+Specialists in cryo-EM data collection and microscope operations provide users with data collected from plunge-frozen grids, which will be supplied by the users.

-The initial aim of this facility is to provide cryo-EM images collected on state-of-the-art instruments to scientists who can show that they have specimens of the required quality ready for imaging at high resolution.
-NCEF is intended for use to advance NCI mission, and requires that all prospective users provide a statement that their project is relevant to cancer research.
-Users that would like to use the facility should send a Sample Information Form (SIF) for consideration to email@example.com.
+The initial aim of this facility is to provide cryo-EM images collected on state-of-the-art instruments to extramural academic users who can show that they have specimens of the required quality ready for imaging at high resolution.
+NCEF is intended to advance the mission of the NCI, and requires that all prospective users provide a statement that shows their project is relevant to cancer research along with a Sample Information Form (SIF) for consideration to firstname.lastname@example.org.

-- The project must be related to cancer research, defined broadly
+- The project must be related to cancer research

 - Only biosafety level 1 (BSL 1) samples can be accepted.
 No potentially infectious or toxic material can be accepted